 11: IIDX RED

 - RED ZONE by Tatsuya Shimizu and Naoki Maeda.
-Seems to have REALLY taken off on Nico Nico Douga.
+Fast-paced doesn't even begin to describe it.
+It's also very popular for meme remixes, and seems to have REALLY taken off on Nico Nico Douga.

 - Injection Of Love by Akira Yamaoka and Sana.
 It's completely different from what either artist has done, but it works.